-CUL-109: Monitoring and/or Evaluation Report.
+CUL-9: Monitoring and/or Evaluation Report.

 Prior to the release of the grading bond, a monitoring report and/or evaluation report, if appropriate, which describes the results, analysis, and conclusion of the archaeological monitoring program and any data recovery program on the project site, shall be submitted by the qualified archaeologist to the City of Escondido.
-The Report shall be filed with the SCIC under a confidential cover and not subject to a Public Records Request.
 The Native American monitor shall be responsible for providing any notes or comments to the qualified archaeologist in a timely manner to be submitted with the report.
 The report will include California Department of Parks and Recreation Primary and Archaeological Site Forms for any newly discovered resources.
-A copy of the final report shall be sent to the consulting affiliated Tribes.